 WILLIAM LEGRAND bookseller and conchologist

-When professional photographer Alfred Bock departed Hobart Tasmania in 1865, his junior partner Thomas J. Nevin acquired at auction on August 2nd the lease of the studio at the City Photographic Establishment, 140 Elizabeth Street, the shop, the glass house and darkroom, the stock of negatives, frames, cards and inks, the camera equipment, backdrops and furniture.
-Nevin continued to use Bock’s most common verso studio stamp design for another decade, altering it only minimally for his commercial studio portraiture, although he used at least six other designs for various formats and clients, including the Royal Arms insignia for commissions with the Colonial government.
+When professional photographer Alfred Bock departed Hobart Tasmania in 1865, his junior partner Thomas J. Nevin acquired at auction on August 2nd the lease of the studio at the City Photographic Establishment, 140 Elizabeth Street Hobart, the shop, the glass house and darkroom, the stock of negatives, frames, cards and inks, the camera equipment, backdrops and furniture.
+Thomas Nevin continued to use Alfred Bock’s most common verso studio stamp design for another decade, altering it only minimally for his commercial studio portraiture, although he used at least six other designs for various formats and clients, including the Royal Arms insignia for commissions with the Colonial government.

 Alfred Bock used a blue ink rather than a black in printing the verso with his stamp in this portrait of a teenage girl with bare shoulders and ringlets, possibly one of the last he took in Hobart.

 Photographer: Alfred Bock ca. 1865